Mauya/campersApp/README.md

     'accounts' is not a registered namespace - removed the use of namespace
     - Push rejected, failed to compile Python app. !
 Push failed - solved by removing unnecessary quotes there for `-r base.html`
-    - sqlite3.OperationalError: no such column: booking: gender.
-Run makemigrations after changes in the booking form fields and the run migrate.
+    - sqlite3.OperationalError: no such column: booking: gender - Run makemigrations after changes in the booking form fields and the run migrate.
+    - AttributeError: 'UserProfile' object has no attribute 'creation_counter' - deleting migration file and then recreating it solved this issue ie delete ```accounts/migrations/0001_initial.py``` and run ```python manage.py makemigrations```
+    - MultipleObjectsReturned at /account/login/ - get() returned more than one User -- it returned 2! - could
+    not solve the issue and had to restart project and made sure that the username would be unique.

 ### Acknowledgements